-I selected some of the travel gadgets I think are both useful and smart, to make your backpacking trip easier.
+I selected some of the best gadgets for travel, that I think are both useful and smart, to make your backpacking trip easier.
 I’ve included both tech and non-tech gadgets.

 When I shop for travel gear, I always look for novel, interesting accessories.

-Use these handy tools to have a safer, simpler trip and to make life on the road more comfortable.
+Use these cool travel gadgets to have a safer, simpler trip and to make life on the road more comfortable.

 If you travel with a scarf, why not make it more useful by using a scarf with hidden pockets!

 It’s a smart solution for when you need to carry your passport or phone on you – hide them in a pocket in your scarf.

 They’re called travel scarves because the size of the pocket is perfect for a passport, but you can use it for other small items as well obviously.